 As a real estate investor I ran into problems buying rental properties, because traditional lenders stopped lending to me.
 They said I could not have more than four mortgages and I could not finance fix and flips.
-Those banks and mortgage companies made it sound I had no options.
+Those banks and mortgage companies made it sound as if I had no options.
 The truth was “their company or bank” would not lend to me, not that no one would lend to me.
 The same goes for owner occupants who want to buy a house that needs work.
 As real estate agents we have saved many deals because we convinced a buyer to change to a local bank, after the national bank denied their loan.

 Portfolio lenders are local banks that lend their own money and do not sell their loans.
 Most national banks sell their loans on Wall Street and those loans must meet specific guidelines.
 A portfolio lender can be a great asset because they may be more willing to finance a real estate investor.
 A portfolio lender will often have looser requirements than large national banks, which makes it easier for investors to get loans.
 Big banks may not finance an investor if they have more than four mortgages, but many local banks might.
 I have a great portfolio lender who allows me to finance as many properties as I want, as long as I continue to qualify and have enough money in reserves.
 Having a good portfolio lender is extremely important to my strategy, which depends on buying many properties.
 I would have a very hard time reaching my goal of purchasing 100 rental properties if I did not have a portfolio lender financing my properties.

 What is a portfolio lender and why are they important?